 CST

 Cranio Sacral Therapy (CST) – There are two types of cranial sacral therapy: Osteopathic therapy, which is performed by a doctor of osteopathy, and Cranio Sacral Therapy (CST), which you can receive from massage therapists and chiropractors.
 Generally, the osteopathic variety is considered more effective for MCAS, but CST is also quite helpful and may be your only option depending on what is available in your area.
 This directory provides resources to find CST near you.
-Either way, the techniques are helpful to calm the nervous system.
+Either way, the techniques are helpful in calming the nervous system.

-I’d love to hear your feedback on this post below!
+I’d love to have your reply below!